owlgrid/.github/profile/README.md

 # OwlGrid Repositories

-This organziation contains all code repositories of OwlGrid.
+This organization contains all code repositories of OwlGrid.
+For more information about the project, visit [docs.owlgrid.com](https://docs.owlgrid.com/)

 ## Naming conventions